idupree/patternling/README.md

-[1] I call each of the two sides of an end-point a "switch" because more than one track can be connected to the same side of an end point and in this case it will function as a switch once there are any trains.
+[1] I call each of the two sides of an end-point a "switch" because more than one track can be connected to the same side of an end point.
+If there are more than one track on one side (and at least one track on the other side), then it will function as a switch once there are any trains.
+Otherwise it is a kind of silly name to call a straight-through track connection (or a dead-end) a "switch", but it works okay.

 FAQ
 ===